mcwalrus/oapi-codegen/README.md

 ## Max's version

-Traditional merging by `oapi-codegen` is fairly strict and fails on legal declarations of types following the OpenAPI 3.0 spec.
+Traditional `oapi-codegen` is fairly strict and fails on legal declarations of types following the OpenAPI 3.0 spec.

 Consider: